sharpbrick/docs/devices/visionsensor.md

 ### Mode 1 - Proximity

-Reports the distance to the closes object in an abstract way, 0 for close and 10 for far away.
+Reports the distance to the closest object in an abstract way, 0 for close and 10 for far away.

-TODO: Further testing required for the range

 **Direction**: Input